GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/BuildingProcess.rst

 ==============================================

 Each dependency of GEOSX has its own build system.
-The `thirdPartyLibs/CMakeLists.txt <https://github.com/GEOSX/thirdPartyLibs/blob/master/CMakeLists.txt>`_ cmake script was written to automatise the build of all the external libraries.
+The `thirdPartyLibs/CMakeLists.txt <https://github.com/GEOSX/thirdPartyLibs/blob/master/CMakeLists.txt>`_ cmake script was written to automate the build of all the external libraries.
 In case the developer is no cmake expert (or simply to save time on a repetitive task), it is convenient to use the `thirdPartyLibs/scripts/config-build.py <https://github.com/GEOSX/thirdPartyLibs/blob/master/scripts/config-build.py>`_ script that will manage the main key parameters of the dependency build.
 This python script runs the proper cmake command line; generating the Makefiles accordingly.